hummusonrails/stackexchange-tutorial-themes/README.md

 npm start
 ```

 The app will retrieve recent questions from the specified StackExchange site, analyze them using ChatGPT, and generate tutorial and blog post ideas based on the common themes.

-The results will be displayed in your terminal.
+The results will be available in your browser locally on the `3000` port.
+For example, if you're running the app on your local machine, you can view the results at `http://localhost:3000`.
+Once you've deployed the app to a server, you can view the results at the address of the server.

+New results will be generated once a week, and the results will be updated automatically when the first visit in the next week to the site occurs.

 ## Code of Conduct